jidibinlin/CentaurEmacsEvil/README.md

 <!-- markdown-toc end -->

-This is my personal emacs config based on [seagle0128/.emacs.d](https://github.com/seagle0128/.emacs.d) with evil key bindings.
+This is my personal emacs config based on [seagle0128/.emacs.d](https://github.com/seagle0128/.emacs.d) with evil key bindings

 It's able to run on Windows, GNU Linux and macOS.
 It is compatible **ONLY with GNU Emacs 25.1 and above**.
 In general you're advised to always run with the